-Use this guide to make sure that your budget's are ready for the new month/year, and avoid interruption in Requests/Approvals!
+Use this guide to make sure that your budgets are ready for the new month/year, and avoid workflow interruptions.

-In this article, you will learn how to change your budget through the MANAGE Tab (non-csv version).
+In this article, you will learn how to change your budget through the Manage Budgets feature in the Settings module (non-csv version).

 See below for example budget set up.